grafana/tempo/cmd/tempo-serverless/readme.md

 # tempo-serverless

+## NOTE: The Tempo serverless is now deprecated and will be removed in an upcoming release.

 This folder is intended to wrap a simple handler for searching backend storage for traces.
 Subfolders `./cloud-run` and `./lambda` contain specific code necessary to run this handler in the respective environments.